Bellese/angular-design-system/README.md

 - Attr - `attr` is the class you want to pass to content to supplement the element. (ex: `success` and `failure`)
 - href - this is used with el: link to set location of link
 - instanceRef - this is a catch all key that is used with el: button.
 It passes any object back to the developer when a button is clicked.
 You can use this to open models, trigger alerts.
 All under the developers control or for their needs.
+- disabled - use this to add the disabled attr to the element

 ```
 //app.component.ts